microsoft/WhatTheHack/020-LinuxFundamentals/README.md

 With the exception of challenge 01 which has as an outcome a Linux Virtual Machine which will be required for all other challenges, each challenge can be done separately and they are not interdependent.
 The level of complexity increases accordingly with the respective number of each one.

 1. Challenge 01: **[Create a Linux Virtual Machine](Student/Challenge-01.md)**
-	 - A Linux Virtual machine is the prequise for the challenges, so create a new Ubuntu Linux VM
+	 - A Linux Virtual machine is the prerequisite for the challenges, so create a new Ubuntu Linux VM
 1. Challenge 02: **[Handling directories](Student/Challenge-02.md)**
-	 - Learn how to perform common directory operations such as displaying your current directory and list directory contents.
+	 - Learn how to perform common directory operations such as displaying your current directory and listing directory contents.
 1. Challenge 03: **[Handling files](Student/Challenge-03.md)**
 	 - Learn basic commands about file manipulation such as create, rename, find and remove files.
 1. Challenge 04: **[File contents](Student/Challenge-04.md)**